 - Relaxation time - carers are often 'time poor', but even setting aside a short period of relaxation time for yourself can make a difference.
-Our getting support page has more information on getting support to have a break.
-We also run a range of wellbeing activities at the Carers Support Centre, including massage, singing and dance.
+We run a range of wellbeing activities at the Carers Support Centre, including massage, singing and dance.

 - Talk to someone - if you are feeling stressed and want to speak to someone outside the situation, you can talk to an Advice Worker at the Carers Support Centre, call us on 020 8649 9339, option 1 or email firstname.lastname@example.org.

 Please be aware the above information is for general information purposes only.
 If you need medical advice, speak to your GP or relevant health professional.

 The Carers Information Service Not Just a Patient report found that 82% of carers had never been informed about local carer support by their GP.
 To help Croydon GPs become more carer friendly, we've been contacting local surgeries with carer information, free resources and awareness talks to help them do more for patients with a caring role.
 Visit our GP section.